Code-Moss/I-Heart-New-Vegas-Mossy-Cut/SETUP.md

 Replaces the in-game heap with a faster, more optimized version.
 It should decrease load times, remove some stutter and slightly improve frame rate.
 - Manually download the **NVHR** main file.
 - Extract the contents of the archive to the game's **Root** folder.
 Allow it to merge and overwrite if asked.
+- Create a file named "d3dx9_38.tmp" in the game's root folder.
+This removes a terminal from popping up every time.

 # MOD ORGANIZER 2